aidanshands/Pcinnamomi-Genomics/README.md

 ## Secretome & RXLR Effectors
 Proteome for each _P. cinnamomi_ isolate was scanned for signal peptide (SP) presence using SignalP (v.5.0) (Armenteros _et al._ 2019).
 The resulting proteins containing SP sequence were subjected to TMHMM (v.2.0) analyses (Möller _et al._, 2001) to identify transmembrane domains (TMDs).
 TMD-containing proteins were removed from the secretome protein dataset.
 Secretomes were subjected to EffectorP v3.0 (Sperschneider & Dodds, 2021) to predict apoplastic, cytoplasmic, and dual-localized effectors.
 RXLR effectors were predicted from the secretome using regular expression (REGEX) searches (FindRXLRs.py).
 The same code was applied for Pc2109 described in Shands _et al._ (2023).
+Multiple sequence alignments of the predicted RXLRs and 61 RXLRs from Englebricht _et al._, 2021 were performed with MUSCLE v.3.8.425 (Edgar, 2004) using default settings.
+A maximum likelihood phylogenetic tree was generated using IQ-Tree2 v.
+2.1.3 (Minh et al., 2020) with the VT+R7 model determined by ModelFinder (Kalyannanmoorthy _et al._, 2017).

 **Signal P**
 ``` bash